The Jester Race: Background

+Reception and legacy

 The Jester Race ranked No. 79 on Metal Rules' list of the Top 100 Heavy Metal Albums.
 It is considered a classic album of the melodic death metal genre, along with At the Gates' Slaughter of the Soul and Dark Tranquillity's The Gallery, exhibiting the dual guitar leads, growled vocals and acoustic sections typical of the genre.